 Seeking Out Support

 Sweeney and her team knew that at a school with such a large population of students experiencing trauma and a limited team of administrators and school counselors, SENSE needed additional support.
-So they turned to TLC.
+So they turned to Starr.

 “SENSE is getting results because they understand that being a trauma-informed school is not just about attending a training, hearing a speaker, or reading a book.
 To truly be trauma-informed a school has to change the way they do school.
 From the approach they take with students who exhibit problematic behavior, to their staffing model, to their job descriptions, to their discipline procedures, to the way they use and adorn physical space.
 SENSE has and continues to make those adjustments so that all of their students are provided with the positive learning environment they need to flourish.” –Derek Allen

 A change in mindset is a major part of SENSE’s trauma-informed initiative, especially when it comes to behavior management.
 Teachers at SENSE are learning how to look at student behavior through a “trauma lens.”